ajaystar8/ajaystar8.github.io/_pages/about.md

 ### Website is under construction ⚒️

 I'm a final year B.Tech.
-CSE student at Manipal Institute of Technology, Manipal specialising in Computational Intelligence.
+CSE student at Manipal Institute of Technology, Manipal with a specialisation in Computational Intelligence.

-👨🏽‍💻 I'm a final year undergraduate student at Manipal Institute of Technology, Manipal.

-🔬 My research interests is in Deep Learning, specifically Computer Vision and Natural Language Processing.

-📚 Currently, I'm doing my internship at Indian Institute of Technology, Kharagpur in the area of semantic image segmentation.
+Currently, I am fortunate to be conducting my Bachelor's thesis at the School of Medical Science and Technology Lab (SMST) at Indian Institute of Technology, Kharagpur under the guidance of [Prof. Subhamoy Mandal](https://www.iitkgp.acin/department/MM/faculty/mm-smandal).
+Here, I have been working in the area of semantic image segmentation.

-🌱 I've recently started learning about and experimenting with Vision Language Models.

-🤝 I would love to collaborate on interesting projects and participate in hackathons.

-🕵️‍♂️ I am excited to join the open-source community and make significant contributions.
+Simultaneously, I am also grateful to be working as a Research Assistant under the mentorship of [Prof. Sanjay Singh](https://scholar.google.co.in/citations?user=VBj6NyUAAAAJ&hl=en) in the domain of Responsible-AI.

+My research interests lie in the area of Deep Learning, specifically Computer Vision and Natural Language Processing.
+I have also been experimenting with Vision Language Models and working on personal projects in this area.

+I am also in search for open-source projects where I can start my open-source contribution journey.
+If you have interesting ideas brewing in your mind, please ping me.
+I would love to collaborate and work on those projects together.